jeffersonsolorzano/directus-extension-orm-generator/readme.md

 # Important points
 - The configurations are made to be used with "DirectusAPILayer" class, it has all the methods and TS configurations to let the system understand how to handle the database schema
-- Sometimes in some propieties like directu's 'group' might appear some relational fields as options, I will check how to let TS undertand that it has to ignore all those fields
+- Sometimes in some propieties like directus' 'group' might appear some relational fields as options, I will check how to let TS undertand that it has to ignore all those fields

 # How it works
-You have to create a 'DirectusAPILayer' class instance, the use `ApiLayerExample.directusHandlerAPI` method, it will suggest you wich table you want to request or manipulate information.
+You have to create a 'DirectusAPILayer' class instance, the use `ApiLayerExample.directusHandlerAPI` method, it will suggest you which table you want to request or manipulate information.

 *I have tried only with services that comes from extensions, if you want to use it with the sdk, try adding some configurations to
 'DirectusAPILayer' class*